-Identity theft is when a criminal collects and uses your personal data to commit fraud and other crimes.
+Identity theft happens when a criminal collects and uses your personal data to commit fraud and other crimes.

-For example, a thief could buy your Social Security number on the Dark Web for as little as $2.
-With it, they can apply for a new credit card or open loans in your name, and leave you with the bill.
+For example, a thief could buy your Social Security number (SSN) on the Dark Web for as little as $2.
+With it, they can apply for a new credit card or open loans in your name, and leave you fronting the bill.

-So, how are criminals targeting you for identity theft?
+So, how do criminals target you for identity theft?

-The Top 15 Types of Identity Theft To Be Aware Of
+The 15 Most Common Types of Identity Theft

 - Financial identity theft and fraud